ENMU Professor's Beetle Discovery Named After Three Legendary Bird Pokémon

 Darrens motorcycle and net

-Dr. Darren Pollock's Enduro motorcycle with net attached, during a collecting trip to the old Greyhound Stadium.
+Dr. Darren Pollock's Enduro motorcycle with net attached, during a collecting trip to the old Steve Loy Family Foundation Stadium.

 Speaking of research, ENMU has an excellent natural history museum, in which are thousands of pinned, jarred, spread, stuffed and otherwise mounted specimens, representing taxa all the way from plants to mammals (and lots of insects).
 I remember spending a solid week in the collections when I first got here in 2001 – ENMU is very lucky to have this amazing resource that not only assists in teaching but also supplies researchers worldwide with valuable specimens or the data associated with them.
 I am very proud to be a curator of this collection.